Exile (2020 film)

-Exile (Exil) is a 2020 Kosovan thriller drama film directed by Visar Morina.
+Exile (Exil) is a 2020 Kosovan-German-Belgian thriller drama film directed by Visar Morina.
 It was selected as the Kosovan entry for the Best International Feature Film at the 93rd Academy Awards, but it was not nominated.

 Synopsis

 A Kosovan immigrant living in Germany believes he's a victim of xenophobia, but it may be his own paranoia spiraling out of control.